directdemocracy-vote/judge/httpdocs/test/simulation.md

 return true
 ```

-Note that there is 90% chance that, when creating an endorsement, we create the reciprocal.
+Note that there is `reciprocity` chance (by default 90%) that, when creating an endorsement, we create the reciprocal.
 Because in most cases, when you will endorse someone, you will ask her to endorse you as well.

 #### citizenToCreateArrow(citizen, tile, area, counter)
 Return a citizen that fulfill the following conditions: